- University >

 Neoliberal thinking poisons people's hearts and minds.
 Therefore, egocentric, disrespectful and lacking in solidarity behavior is spreading.
 This is the core thesis of the author Heike Leitschuh.
 For her book "Me First!
 A Society on the Ego Trip" she researched many areas of society.
 Whether in sports, in authorities, schools and daycare centers, in hospitals and rescue services, in the police and fire brigade: you meet Ichlings everywhere.
 But we are not helplessly exposed to it.
 It's time to fight back, with a different policy, but also in everyday life for all of us.
 Because a sustainable society needs solidarity and empathy.

-What is the situation at the THM ?
-Prof. Dr. Katja Specht as Vice President for Studies and Teaching in her classification of the topic in the "self-image of the THM ", presents the concept of the student workshops and gives an overview of all initiatives.
+What is the situation at THM ?
+This is what Prof. Dr. Katja Specht, Vice President for Studies and Teaching, explains how she fits the topic into the THM's self-image, presents the concept of the student workshops and gives an overview of all initiatives.
 Students then report on their student workshops, their commitment, experiences and motivation.

 How Lady Gaga's lipstick gets things going in Marburg (08 May 2019)